Zoom hits $1 billion in quarterly revenue

 |+1.96%

-Zoom shares fell more than 10% in after-hours trading, after closing up 2% on Monday.
+Zoom shares fell 12% in after-hours trading, after closing up 2% on Monday.

-But the growth—and Zoom’s expectation of more than $1 billion in revenue for the current quarter—underscores demand for office collaboration tools.

 S&P 500, NASDAQ HIT RECORD HIGHS